nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### View all information regarding a patient : `view`

-Shows an overview of all contact information, tags, appointments and medical records of a patient, identified by their index number displayed when when the `list` command is entered.
+Shows an overview of all contact information, tags, appointments and medical records of a patient, identified by the index number shown in the displayed patient list.

 Format : `view INDEX`
 where INDEX must be a positive integer (1,2,3,...)